DIY Auto Service: Electrical Switches and Relay Diagnosis and Testing

 AC Relay and Switch Circuit

-For Basic Electrical see my previous Hub DIY Auto Service: Basic Electrical and Electronics Testing
+For Basic Electrical see my previous article DIY Auto Service: Basic Electrical and Electronics Testing

 Single Pole Single Throw (SPST)

-To test a SPST Switch, an Ohmmeter or Voltmeter can be used.
+- Single Pole Single Throw (SPST) Testing: To test an SPST Switch, an Ohmmeter or Voltmeter can be used.
 With two terminals, they will have contact in one position and no contact in the other.

 Single Pole Double Throw (SPDT)

-To test a SPDT Switch, an Ohmmeter or Voltmeter can be used.
+- Single Pole Double Throw (SPDT) Testing: To test an SPDT Switch, an Ohmmeter or Voltmeter can be used.
 With three terminals, they will have continuity in one position and no contact in the other.
-The switch may also have a no contact middle connection.
+The switch may also have a no-contact middle connection.
 The contact typically moves opposite of the terminals.
 With the switch up the lower contact is connected.
 With the switch down, the upper contact is connected.

 SPST Hi/Low Switch

-Momentary switches are spring loaded in one direction.
-Usually they are spring loaded off but could be spring loaded in the on position.
+- Momentary Switches: Momentary switches are spring loaded in one direction.
+Usually, they are spring loaded off but could be spring loaded in the on position.
 A cruise control Resume/Accel button is spring loaded in the middle.
-If you select Accel and let off it returns to the middle.
+If you select Accel and let off, it returns to the middle.
 The ignition switch has a spring loaded start position.
 The ignition switch is a ganged switch with a momentary position.
-Momentary switches are used as; horn, clutch, brake, throttle, cruise control and trailer light interrupt indicator switches.
+Momentary switches are used as; horn, clutch, brake, throttle, cruise control, and trailer light interrupt indicator switches.

 Relay Numbering System